Shopware Costs

 Important

-Which one-time Shopware costs should be expected?
+What one-time Shopware costs should be expected?

 Theme, frontend and UX

-• standard theme with adjustments: €1,500 to €4,000
+• Standard theme with adjustments: €1,500 to €4,000

-• custom design with custom templates: €6,000 to €20,000
+• Custom design with custom templates: €6,000 to €20,000

 Integrations